unboxedtype/light/README.md

   If the program compiles, it is considered safe (runtime exception safety) most of the time.
 Strong static type system safe programmers from subtle bugs.
-  However, specifying types may be dauting task.
+  However, specifying types may be daunting task.
 This is why Light provide automatic type inference.

   Types are automatically  inferred from the context.
 The type safety